Automatic lubricator: Roscoe type

 The Roscoe type lubricator improved the situation by providing a valve with which to regulate the flow of steam and hence lubricant.
 Setting the valve correctly required experience and depended on the speed of the train.

 The Roscoe lubricator was invented by James Roscoe in 1862 and patented in British Patent 1337.
 It incorporated two improvements over the original Ramsbottom type, the ability to control the quantity of steam which entered the lubricator, via a control valve, and the addition of an air filled chamber within the oil reservoir.
 The chamber expanded when steam was cut off, the aim of which was to supply oil even when the locomotive was coasting.
 However, this proved ineffective in practice, particularly if the locomotive was coasting for a long time (e.g. down a hill).

+Elijah McCoy

+Elijah McCoy, a Canadian who moved to Michigan and became a U.S. citizen, received a patent for his 'improvement in lubricators for steam-engines' in 1872.
+Piping delivered oil by gravity from a central reservoir to where it was required.
+Later types of lubricator (from around 1887), referred to as the "sight-feed" type, allowed a sight glass to be positioned in the cab where the rate of oil feed could be observed.
+In 1898 McCoy's further patent added a glass tube mounted below the reservoir so that the rate of delivery could be monitored, with a bypass pipe available in case the main feed was seen to be blocked.

 Replacement

 When more sophisticated lubricators, such as the Wakefield and Detroit types, were developed, displacement lubricators fell out of use but they are still used on model steam engines.